JupiterOne-Archives/docs-old/guides/compliance/compliance-import.md

 # Adding Compliance Frameworks

-A compliance framework is a structured set of guidelines that details the processes and procedures your organization implements to be in accordance with established regulations, specifications or legislation.
-Frameworks can include communication processes, risk controls and governance practices for maintaining compliance.
+A security compliance framework is a structured set of guidelines that details the processes and procedures your organization implements to be in accordance with established regulations, specifications or legislation.
+Frameworks can include communication processes, risk controls, and governance practices for maintaining compliance.

 The first step in compliance management is to select the frameworks with which you want to be compliant.
 You can select the preset standards provided by J1 or